AINI041016/NurulAini-Portfolio/README.md

     <section id="about">
         <h2>About Me</h2>
         <p>Hello!
-I'm a web developer with a passion for creating beautiful and functional websites.
-I love coding and learning new technologies.</p>
+I am Nurul Aini, a motivated Computer Science student with a passion for technology, problem-solving, and innovation.
+My academic journey has equipped me with a strong foundation in programming, algorithms, and software development, alongside hands-on experience in web development, data analysis, or machine learning.

+I am proficient in Python, C++, Java, Power BI and thrive in collaborative environments where I can apply my technical and analytical skills to solve real-world challenges.
+Beyond academics, I actively seek opportunities to grow, contribute to impactful projects, and stay ahead of evolving technologies.</p>
     </section>

     <section id="projects">